-Figure 2(a) provides a generalized frame for pocket-verbs (see Kawaletz 2021 on generalized verb frames).
-The frame depicts an event of type causation with attribute-value descriptions for both roles and sub-events (see Kallmeyer and Osswald 2013; Osswald and van Valin 2014; Plag et al. 2018; see Rappaport Hovav and Levin 1998; van Valin and LaPolla 1997 for the event structure of causative verbs in general).
+Figure 2 provides a generalized frame for pocket-verbs (see Kawaletz 2021 on generalized verb frames).
+The frame depicts an event of type causation with attribute-value descriptions for both roles and sub-events (see Kallmeyer and Osswald 2013, Osswald and van Valin 2014, Plag et al. 2018; see Rappaport Hovav and Levin 1998, van Valin and LaPolla 1997 for the event structure of causative verbs in general).

 For pocket-verbs, the core participants in macro roles are CAUSER, UNDERGOER, and GOAL.
 The complex event splits up into two sub-events.
-The first sub-event is the CAUSE, an underspecified activity on behalf of the CAUSER in the more fine-grained role AGENT (CAUSER and AGENT are co-referential and therefore co-indexed as \square).
+The first sub-event is the CAUSE, an underspecified activity on behalf of the CAUSER in the more finegrained role AGENT (CAUSER and AGENT are co-referential and therefore co-indexed as 1).
 The CAUSE brings about the second sub-event, the EFFECT, which is of type translocation and constitutes the locus of motion.
-The translocation-event's THEME, co-referential with the macro-event's UNDERGOER, undergoes movement along a PATH typed as goal_path by default.
-Finally, the generalized frame in Figure 2(a) connects PATH and GOAL: the two mereological constraints at the bottom of the frame state that the path's initial stage (INIT) is located outside the goal, i.e., $4 \not\subset 3$, while its final stage (END) is located inside the goal, i.e. $5 \subset 3^3$.
+The translocation-event's THEME, co-referential with the macro-event's UNDERGOER, undergoes movement along a PATH typed as goal\path by default.
+Finally, the generalized frame in Fig. 2 connects PATH and GOAL: the two mereological constraints at the bottom of the frame state that the path's initial stage (INIT) is located outside the goal, i.e., $4 \not < 3$ , while its final stage (END) is located inside the goal, i.e. $5 \subset 3$ .

 Now, how does locative out- contribute to the semantics of a pocket-verb?
-The example in (10-b) can roughly be paraphrased as 'They put their son and daughter-inlaw into the hotel, outside some other location'.
-Figure 2(b) is the instantiated frame for the example (10-b) and the pertinent attribute-type pairs from the generalized frame in Figure 2(a) are adjusted accordingly: They as CAUSER and the son and his wife as UNDERGOER of the macro-event, the hotel as GOAL etc.
+The example in (10-b) can roughly be paraphrased as 'They put their son and daughter-in-law into the hotel, outside some other location'.
+Figure 3 is the instantiated frame for the example (10-b) and the pertinent attribute-type pairs from the generalized frame in Fig. 2 are adjusted accordingly: They as CAUSER and the son and his wife as UNDERGOER of the macro-event, the hotel as GOAL etc.

 While we may infer that the location that the hotel is contrasted with is likely the home of the subject-argument, there is no indication that it serves as the translocation event's source.
 Rather, out- integrates a bounded GROUND into the topological structure of the event denoted by the base to house.
-Capturing the assumption that something cannot be located outside of one-dimensional structures (see Tyler and Evans 2003:ch.7), I assume the type of ground that features in locative out-events to be constrained as in the attribute-type chain in (11).
-Grounds have a demarcated interior and exterior, and are typed bounded_spatial_region with attributes INREGION and OUTREGION of type spatial_region:
+Capturing the assumption that something cannot be located outside of one-dimensional structures (see Tyler and Evans 2003:ch.7), I assume the type of ground that features in locative out-events to